-- Requires that locally elected boards of education be involved in all discussions and decisions regarding tax abatements. - Grants locally elected boards of education the authority to enter into negotiations to receive compensation for lost revenues with entities granting abatements and with businesses receiving abatements. - Grants locally elected boards of education veto power if, in the board's judgment, the abatements adversely impact the district. - Requires locally elected boards of education to receive state-mandated compensation based on all payroll generated from the abatement (whether tenant or owner). - Requires locally elected boards of education to receive all reports, studies and information available regarding the abatement. - Allows locally elected boards of education to have standing to institute legal action if the recipient of an abatement has not complied with the terms of a tax abatement.
+- Requires that locally elected boards of education be involved in all discussions and decisions regarding tax abatements. - 951 • Grants locally elected boards of education the authority to enter into negotiations to receive 952 compensation for lost revenues with entities granting abatements and with businesses receiving 953 abatements. - Grants locally elected boards of education veto power if, in the board's judgment, the abatements adversely impact the district. - 956 • Requires locally elected boards of education to receive state-mandated compensation based on 957 all payroll generated from the abatement (whether tenant or owner). - 958 • Requires locally elected boards of education to receive all reports, studies and information 959 available regarding the abatement.

+- Allows locally elected boards of education to have standing to institute legal action if the recipient of an abatement has not complied with the terms of a tax abatement. - Prohibits a township, municipality, or county from imposing a unilateral tax exemption upon a school district.

+964965 Tax policy

-1006 • Prohibits a township, municipality, or county from imposing a unilateral tax exemption upon a 1007 school district.
-1008 1009 Tax policy 1010 Ohio's tax system must be stable, competitive and reflective of the current economy.
-The 1011 funding of public education is a shared responsibility of the state of Ohio and local communities.
-1012 Tax policy at the state level has a direct influence on local revenues.
-It is essential to maintain an 1013 appropriate balance between state and local revenues.
-State actions that reduce local revenue 1014 resources must be accompanied by appropriate increases in state education funding.
-1015 1016 OSBA supports legislation that 1017 • Requires all sectors of the economy to pay their fair share of the cost of public school 1018 education and state government.
-1019 • Replaces lost revenues with state funds when legislation results in local revenue losses, such as 1020 a reduction of the tax base, exemptions from taxation or other tax structure changes.
-1021 1022 Taxing/spending limitations 1023 Locally elected boards of education should have the opportunity and flexibility to work with 1024 their local communities on taxation and spending issues without restrictions from the state.
-1025 1026 OSBA supports legislation that 1027 • Preserves and supports the right of locally elected boards of education to challenge or appeal 1028 property tax valuations.
-1029 1030 OSBA opposes legislation that • Restricts local taxation and spending by school districts.
-1031 1032 1033 Unfunded/underfunded mandates Unfunded or underfunded mandates create burdens locally and sometimes disproportionately 1034 1035 across school districts in Ohio.
-Federal and state officials should be conscious of mandate 1036 burdens being shouldered by public school districts.
-1037 1038 OSBA supports legislation that 1039 • Prohibits the U.S. Congress, the Ohio General Assembly and federal or state administrative 1040 agencies from enacting or promulgating statutes or rules that result in unfunded and underfunded 1041 1042 • Requires that fiscal impact statements accompany all school-related proposed statutes or rules.
-1043 1044 OSBA opposes legislation that • Does not have funding associated with it.
-1045 1046 1047 Personnel 1048 1049 The effective recruitment and retention of high-quality staff are critical for the success of any 1050 school district.
-Properly trained and highly motivated personnel can provide maximum learning opportunities for students.
+Ohio's tax system must be stable, competitive and reflective of the current economy.
+The funding of public education is a shared responsibility of the state of Ohio and local communities.
+Tax policy at the state level has a direct influence on local revenues.
+It is essential to maintain an appropriate balance between state and local revenues.
+State actions that reduce local revenue resources must be accompanied by appropriate increases in state education funding.

+- Requires all sectors of the economy to pay their fair share of the cost of public school education and state government. - Replaces lost revenues with state funds when legislation results in local revenue losses, such as a reduction of the tax base, exemptions from taxation or other tax structure changes.

+Taxing/spending limitations

+Locally elected boards of education should have the opportunity and flexibility to work with their local communities on taxation and spending issues without restrictions from the state.

+• Preserves and supports the right of locally elected boards of education to challenge or appeal property tax valuations.

+• Restricts local taxation and spending by school districts.

+Unfunded/underfunded mandates

+Unfunded or underfunded mandates create burdens locally and sometimes disproportionately across school districts in Ohio.
+Federal and state officials should be conscious of mandate burdens being shouldered by public school districts.

+- Prohibits the U.S. Congress, the Ohio General Assembly and federal or state administrative agencies from enacting or promulgating statutes or rules that result in unfunded and underfunded mandates. - Requires that fiscal impact statements accompany all school-related proposed statutes or rules.

+• Does not have funding associated with it.

+Personnel

+1005 The effective recruitment and retention of high-quality staff are critical for the success of any 1006 school district.
+Properly trained and highly motivated personnel can provide maximum learning 1007 opportunities for students.
 Ongoing evaluation of staff performance is essential.
-1051